LuisSevillano/luissevillano.github.io/_posts/2023-02-24-antarctica_glaciers.md

 library(janitor)

 ```
-And here is the main function with which I generate the csv
+To find the best parameters to suit our needs I created a function to which I could pass different configurations:
 ```R
 generate_raster <-
   function(lag,